EvgenyOrekhov/lints/CONTRIBUTING.md

 Prefer `const` over `var`/`let`.

-Use double quotes for strings that make sense outside of the program: error messages, urls, html fragments, etc.

-Use single quotes for strings that only make sense to the program: symbols, property names, character constants, etc.

 A line should not exceed the 80-character limit.

 There must be exactly one blank line at the end of every text file.